 doctors, nurses, public health professional, academics, and community-level public health volunteers

 local public health leaders to determine research topics and activities that meet community needs

-Visit another Southeast Asian country to compare and contextualize your knowledge of public health systems
+Laos, Vietnam, or another Southeast Asian country to compare public health systems

 Fall Dates- Mid August to Mid December Spring Dates- Late January to Late May

 This Madison College sponsored program is run by the Council for International Education Exchange (CIEE).
 Students will apply to Madison College and to CIEE for acceptance on the program.